-The power counting for neutron-proton ($np$) $\cs{1}{0}$ interaction explained in Ref.~\cite{Long:2012ve} is our starting point for the strong potentials.
-Later, other schemes were proposed to improve the convergence of ChEFT in $\cs{1}{0}$~\cite{Long:2013cya, SanchezSanchez:2017tws, Peng:2021pvo, Mishra:2021luw, Ren:2017yvw}, but they are aiming at momenta much higher than concerned in the present paper.
+The power counting for the neutron-proton ($np$) $\cs{1}{0}$ interaction explained in Ref.~\cite{Long:2012ve} is our starting point for the strong potentials.
+Later, other schemes were proposed to improve the convergence of ChEFT in $\cs{1}{0}$~\cite{Long:2013cya, SanchezSanchez:2017tws, Peng:2021pvo, Mishra:2021luw, Ren:2017yvw}, but they are aiming at momenta much higher than those we are concerned with in the present paper.
 Following Ref.~\cite{Long:2012ve}, we expand the $\cs{1}{0}$ potential $V_\text{str}$ up to N$^2$LO:

 where the LECs $C$ and $D$ are formally expanded at each order: $C = C^{(0)} + C^{(1)} + C^{(2)}$ and $D = D^{(0)} + D^{(1)}$.
 To regularize the ultraviolet part of potentials, we use a separable Gaussian regulator: